TheMEMOLab/Bio326-NMBU/Doc/02_Polishing.md

 ```

-Now, when Racon finishes, also run assembly-stats on that one, and compare to Flye.
+Now, wait till Racon finishes, also run assembly-stats on that one, and compare to Flye.

+(If you want to see the results before your finishes, you can copy a premade file from "/mnt/courses/BIO326/PROK/data/metagenomic_assembly/demo/results/racon/racon_round2.fna
+")

 ```bash
 /mnt/courses/BIO326/PROK/condaenv/bin/assembly-stats $SCRATCH/prok/results/racon/racon_round2.fna